Climate disaster victims are rebuilding using prefab homes from boxy to bespoke

 The building prefab business

-The Manufactured Housing Institute reports that as of 2024 nearly 21 million people in the U.S. live in a manufactured or mobile home.
-And, manufactured homes made up more than 9% of new home starts in the same year.
-Meanwhile, consumer prices have remained largely unchanged over the past three years, making them increasingly attractive to first time buyers.
+The Manufactured Housing Institute reports that as of 2024, nearly 21 million people in the U.S. live in manufactured or mobile homes.
+And manufactured homes made up more than 9% of new home starts in the same year.
+Meanwhile, consumer prices have remained largely unchanged over the past three years, making them increasingly attractive to first-time buyers.

-The same study noted that there are three U.S.-based companies that account for about 83% of the nation's market share.
+The same study noted that three U.S.-based companies account for about 83% of the nation's market share.
 Most of those sales are happening in states with nearly annual flooding, hurricane or wildfire disasters — Texas, Florida and California.

 "The building materials space is run by dinosaurs," he told NPR.
 "The way we've been building for the last 100 years really hasn't changed.
 But the materials have gotten less strong.
 A two-by-four is no longer two-by-four.
 It's smaller."